8none1/nimble_triones/README.md

 The global topic is subscribed to by each ESP32.
 If you want to send a message to a specific ESP32 use the `mqttControlTopic` which by default is `triones/control/<IP Address of the ESP32>`.

-#### Control Payloads
+## Control Payloads

  * `{"action":"scan"}` - ask the ESP32s to do a BT LE scan and report what they can see to the mqttPubTopic.
 Other devices also listen to this topic to learn about other LED strips around the network.
  * `{"action":"ping", "mac":"aa:bb:cc:dd:ee:ff"}` - asks for a simple reply from the device to the mqttPubTopic topic.
  * `{"action":"disconnect", "mac":"aa:bb:cc:dd:ee:ff"}` - disconnect from this LED controller
- * `{"action":"status", "mac":"aa:bb:cc:dd:ee:ff"}` - Report the status of this device to the mqttPubTopic topic
+ * `{"action":"status", "mac":"aa:bb:cc:dd:ee:ff"}` - Report the status of this device to the mqttPubTopic topic (status is also reported automatically when you press the "on" button on the remote).
  * `{"action":"set", "mac":"aa:bb:cc:dd:ee:ff", ..... }` - Send a command to change colour, mode, brightness, power, etc to this device.
 See below for more information.

- #### Set Control Payloads
+ ### "Set" Control Payloads

- These actually turn your lights on and off.
+Set payloads write to the Triones devices.
+These actually turn your lights on and off, change the colour and so on.
 All `set` actions must have a mac address, and then one or many of the following:

  * `power` - JSON boolean so `true` or `false` (unquoted) e.g. `{"action":"set", "mac":"aa:bb:cc:dd:ee:ff", "power":true}`
  * `rgb` - JSON byte array (0-255) for R,G,B like [0,255,0]. e.g. red `{"action":"set", "mac":"aa:bb:cc:dd:ee:ff", "rgb":[255,0,0]}`
      * `rgb` also supports the optional `percentage` key to adjust brightness.
 This simple divides the RGB values by the percentage, so 50% red 255 becomes red 128. e.g. `{"action":"set", "mac":"aa:bb:cc:dd:ee:ff", "rgb":[255,0,0], "percentage":50}`
  * `mode` - value between 37 and 56.
 See the code for what each mode does. e.g. `{"action":"set", "mac":"aa:bb:cc:dd:ee:ff", "mode":41}`
      * `mode` also supports the optional `speed` key.
 Speed is between 1 (fast) and 31 (slow) e.g. `{"action":"set", "mac":"aa:bb:cc:dd:ee:ff", "mode":41, "speed": 4}`

 You can include more than one control type in your JSON payload, so for example, if you wanted to power on and set the colour to blue you could set the payload to: